-Artificial Intelligence Laboratory Massachusetts Institute of Technology Cambridge, MA 02139 {radhi, hes, jrb}@ai.mit.edu
+Artificial Intelligence Laboratory Massachusetts Institute of Technology Cambridge, MA 02139 {jrb, radhi, hes}@ai.mit.edu

 Abstract.
-We demonstrate that it is possible to achieve accurate localization and tracking of a target in a randomly placed wireless sensor network composed of inexpensive components of limited accuracy.
-The crucial enabler for this is a reasonably accurate local coordinate system aligned with the global coordinates.
-We present an algorithm for creating such a coordinate system without the use of global control, globally accessible beacon signals, or accurate estimates of inter-sensor distances.
+We demonstrate that it is possible to achieve robust and reasonably accurate localization in a randomly placed wireless sensor network composed of inexpensive components of limited accuracy.
+We present an algorithm for creating an accurate local coordinate system, aligned with the global coordinates, without the use of global control, globally accessible beacon signals, or accurate estimates of inter-sensor distances.
 The coordinate system is robust and automatically adapts to the failure or addition of sensors.
-Extensive theoretical analysis and simulation results are presented.
+We present a theoretical analysis of the accuracy, simulation results, and recent experimental results.
 Two key theoretical results are: there is a critical minimum average neighborhood size of 15 for good accuracy and there is a fundamental limit on the resolution of any coordinate system determined strictly from local communication.
-Our simulation results show that we can achieve position accuracy to within 20% of the radio range even when there is variation of up to 10% in the signal strength of the radios.
-The algorithm improves with finer quantizations of inter-sensor distance estimates: with 6 levels of quantization position errors better than 10% achieved.
-Finally we show how the algorithm gracefully generalizes to target tracking tasks.
+Simulation results show that we can achieve position accuracy to within 20% of the local radio range even when there is variation of up to 10% in the radio ranges.
+The algorithm improves with finer quantizations of inter-sensor distance estimates: with 6 levels of quantization position errors better than 10% are achieved.
+Experimental results with acoustic ranging distance estimates suggest that this algorithm works acceptably on real hardware.